narengan/cis/how-to.md

 ![add-DNS](images/dns/create-a-type-record.png)

-After creating your records, consider turning on the 'Proxy' setting.
+After creating your records, consider turning on the `Proxy` setting.
 Most of the features of CIS require that the internet traffic to your site flow through CIS infrastructure.
-In other words it only applies to proxied records and load balancers.
-To really reap the benefit of CIS make sure that your DNS records and load balancers have the proxy setting enabled.
+In other words, it only applies to proxied records and load balancers.
+To really reap the benefit of CIS, make sure that your DNS records and load balancers have the proxy setting enabled.

 ## Set up and manage your caching